 Mark D. Griffin ("Mr. Griffin") serves as Cuyahoga County's ("County") second Inspector General ("IG").
 Mr. Griffin was appointed as IG by County Executive Armond Budish and was unanimously confirmed by County Council.
-Mr. Griffin was originally appointed on April 28, 2015 to fill an unexpired term ending June 30, 2016.
-In his role as IG, Mr. Griffin is responsible for investigating waste, fraud and abuse in the County, which has approximately five thousand (5,000) employees and a one point three billion (\$1.3 billion) dollar annual budget.
+Mr. Griffin was appointed on April 28, 2015 to fill an unexpired term ending June 30, 2016.
+Subsequently, Mr. Griffin was reappointed to a five (5) year term commencing July 1, 2016 and ending June 30, 2021.
+In his role as IG Mr. Griffin is responsible for investigating waste, fraud and abuse in the County, which has approximately five thousand (5,000) employees and a one point three billion (\$1.3 billion) dollar annual budget.

-Prior to becoming IG, Mr. Griffin represented whistleblowers in matters before federal court and state court involving the United States ("U.S.")

-Department of Labor, the U.S. Internal Revenue Service and the U.S. Securities and Exchange Commission.
+Prior to becoming IG, Mr. Griffin represented whistleblowers in matters before federal court and state court involving the United States ("U.S.") Department of Labor, the U.S. Internal Revenue Service and the U.S. Securities and Exchange Commission.
 He practiced law for more than twenty (20) years with a substantial part of his law practice including the investigation of dishonest and fraudulent conduct.
 Mr. Griffin litigated cases under the False Claims Act involving allegations that certain defendants defrauded the United States.
 He has also represented U.S. Treasury agents who investigated money-laundering and financial fraud allegations; as well as whistleblowers who revealed fraudulent practices in major hospital chains, assisted living facilities and pharmacies.